Yetundeazeez/SKILHARVEST-DEMOGRAPHICS-/README.md

 ## Data Cleaning and Transformation

 The dataset was imported into Power BI for data cleaning and transformation:

-There are no duplicate values in the dataset
+- There are no duplicate values in the dataset
-All the data types are correct
+- All the data types are correct
-The missing value in the country column was replaced with NAN.
-This was done to avoid deleting the row since the number of responses is small.
+- The missing value in the country column was replaced with NAN.
+This was done to avoid deleting the row since the number of responses/students is small.
-Then the dataset was loaded into power BI for proper visualization.
+- Then the dataset was loaded into power BI for proper visualization.

 ---